 2. Take Advantage of an All-in-one NPS Software

-Using an all-in-one net promoter score software, you can collect, analyze employee and customer feedback effortlessly.
+Using an all-in-one net promoter score software, you can collect, and analyze employee and customer feedback effortlessly.
 NPS software is the best fit to collect data as it got some amazing features:

-Follow-up Questions: You can find the why behind your customers’ NPS score by adding follow-up questions.
+Follow-up Questions: You can find the why behind your customers’ NPS scores by adding follow-up questions.
 You can add open-ended questions to give an opportunity to share in-depth insights.
 You can even send custom follow-up emails to your promoters, passives, and detractors via NPS Software.

 Automation: Automate the NPS score surveys based on your preferred time, frequency, and contact list.
 For example, you can automate surveys based on triggers.
 Suppose your customer signs up for a trial, subscribes to your application, or contacts your support center.
 In that case, they’ll get an NPS score survey automatically on their email or SMS to rate their experience.

 Gather Data: With effective NPS software, you can gather information in real-time.
 And you can analyze and filter the responses from your promoters, passives, and detractors to get better results.
 You can even map your customers’ journey precisely from all the results and interactions.